 The success of a vocational course must be measured by the employment record of its graduates.

-Recent notable West End credits include: Holly Ann Hull as Christine in Phantom, Lee Van Geelan as Trigger in Only Fools and Horses, Chanice Alexander-Burnett as Fantine in Les Miserables, Melissa Jacques as Margaret in Everybody's Talking About Jamie and the alternate Donna in the original London cast of Mamma Mia, Hollie O’Donoghue and Nancy Sullivan have both portrayed Eponine in Les Miserables, Emma Hatton as Elphaba in Wicked and Eva Peron in Evita, Sophie Isaacs as Heather McNamara in Heathers and Sandra in Made In Dagenham and Katherine Howard in Six, Devon-Elise Johnson as Ann Pornick in Half A Sixpence, Adam Bayjou as the alternate Jean Valjean in Les Miserables, Natalie Law as Hanna in Leopoldstadt, Richard Meek as Eddie in The Rocky Horror Show, Katie Ray as Mollie Ralston in The Mousetrap, Katie Kerr as Helen in Fat Pig, Rosa O’Reilly playing Nessarose in Wicked, and Jacqueline Tate as Madame Thenadier in Les Miserables and Christmas Eve in Avenue Q.
+Previous notable West End credits include: Holly Ann Hull as Christine in Phantom, Lee Van Geelan as Trigger in Only Fools and Horses, Chanice Alexander-Burnett as Fantine in Les Miserables, Melissa Jacques as Margaret in Everybody's Talking About Jamie and the alternate Donna in the original London cast of Mamma Mia, Hollie O’Donoghue and Nancy Sullivan have both portrayed Eponine in Les Miserables, Emma Hatton as Elphaba in Wicked and Eva Peron in Evita, Sophie Isaacs as Heather McNamara in Heathers and Sandra in Made In Dagenham and Katherine Howard in Six, Devon-Elise Johnson as Ann Pornick in Half A Sixpence, Adam Bayjou as the alternate Jean Valjean in Les Miserables, Natalie Law as Hanna in Leopoldstadt, Richard Meek as Eddie in The Rocky Horror Show, Katie Ray as Mollie Ralston in The Mousetrap, Katie Kerr as Helen in Fat Pig, Rosa O’Reilly playing Nessarose in Wicked, and Jacqueline Tate as Madame Thenadier in Les Miserables and Christmas Eve in Avenue Q.